 Performances (30-90 minutes)

 Our performances involve the amazing use of movement, sign language, physical theater, and other entertaining physical elements.
 Our shows not only entertain, but also help educate students and other audiences about the Deaf experience—information that is shared through a range of skits and short plays involving sign-mime, dance, gestures, ASL poetry, songs, and storytelling.
 All performances are presented in sign language and spoken English to provide full access to audiences.

 Workshops (30-60 minutes)

-By incorporating the use of sign-mime, signing songs, body awareness, and the use of theater games, participants gain an understanding of body movement and basic theater techniques useful for everyday life.
+By incorporating the use of ASL, sign-mime, signing songs, body awareness, and the use of theater games, participants gain an understanding of body movement and basic theater techniques useful for everyday life.
 Workshops are designed for about 20 to 30 participants.
 We can provide a longer workshop for high school students, college students, and community members.